 South Miami

 A real downtown, a distinct identity, and a quiet confidence the data backs up.
-YOY pricing is down 5.6%, homes are moving in 49 days, and the steady cadence keeps drawing long-term buyers.
+Median pricing is down 7.3% this quarter while price per square foot held firm, homes are moving in 49 days, and the walkable core keeps drawing long-term buyers.

 Read the Full Guide